New research shows OMM’s school-wide impact

 Our Minds Matter is proud to announce the release of When Teens Lead the Way, a white paper detailing the first-ever quantitative evidence that our peer-to-peer clubs create school-wide impact.

-We are hosting a virtual brown bag panel conversation about these findings on October 21, and we would love for you to join us:
+We were thrilled to host a virtual brown bag panel conversation about these findings on Tuesday, October 21.

 Event Summary: